fluency-in/javascript/README.md

   Write a program that will take a string of digits and give you all the contiguous substrings of length `n` in that string.

   **difference-of-squares**
-  Find the difference between the sum of the squares and the square of the sums of the first N natural numbers.
+  Find the difference between the sum of the squares and the square of the sum of the first N natural numbers.

   **secret-handshake**
   Write a program that will take a decimal number, and convert it to the appropriate sequence of events for a secret handshake.